AACE Practice Test Hub

 AACE CEP vs PMPCEP is estimating-specific; PMP is broad project leadership.

-Current PM Mastery availability
+Current PM Mastery status

 Official AACE sources